 It’s not a taxi, those have mostly disappeared, this one has no driver, likely an Uber or one of the multitude of other hire car services.
 She’s attractive enough, young, not twenty yet, and she’s not hoochied up, in jeans and a pullover with a waist length leather jacket.
 She could be a college freshman with a healthy sideline income.

 “Not yet, let Dasha and Katya have their turn, we’ll wait long enough to see he’s under control, then go back to the hotel.
 Daria and Katja will be finished, by then Janah will know how the stories match up.”

 We watch Dasha laser his security cam, then go to the door, Katya is off to one side like Lauren was with me.

 Simpson’s behavior is predictable, like Magnus and Frost, in this case he assumes the girl forgot something, purse, some makeup thing, the door opens, “What’d you for...”

 Dasha kicks him so hard in the gut he’s airborne, before he hits the floor, they’re in and the door closes.

 I look through Dasha’s eyes, Simpson is on his butt, rolling to his side trying to catch his breath.
 He hasn’t even looked up at his tormentor yet.
-Katya has his wrists.
-Then hands, has to be Dasha, grabs the cloth of the robe he’s wearing, one hand chest high, the other over the tops of his thighs, and picks him up like a sack.
+Then hands, has to be Dasha, grab the cloth of the robe he’s wearing, one hand chest high, the other over the tops of his thighs, and picks him up like a sack.
 Simpson must go one eighty, but it’s Dasha, she tosses him on a big leather couch, he lands with a thud.
 Dasha isn’t a time waster, she takes a wrist, yanks his arm out straight and pulls it over her knee.
 Simpson tries to hit her with his free hand, Katya has her gun to his temple.